 Diammonium phosphate prices

-Ammonia is used to make phosphate fertilizers such as DAP (diammonium phosphate) and MAP (monoammonium phosphate).
-Ammonia and natural gas prices impact phosphate fertilizer producers such as Mosaic (MOS), Israel Chemicals (ICL), and PotashCorp (POT).
+Ammonia is used to make phosphate fertilizers like DAP (diammonium phosphate) and MAP (monoammonium phosphate).
+Ammonia and natural gas prices impact phosphate fertilizer producers like Mosaic (MOS), Israel Chemicals (ICL), and Agrium (AGU).

 Ammonium phosphates, especially DAP, are the most widely used phosphate fertilizers globally, according to Mosaic.
 Notably, the VanEck Vectors Agribusiness ETF (MOO) invests about 2.9% of its portfolio in Mosaic and 7.5% in Syngenta (SYT).

-Similarly, the average realized price for Port Tampa Bay DAP declined by 0.6% to $357 per metric ton, compared with $359 per metric ton in the previous week.
-Similar to nitrogen fertilizer prices, US Gulf Coast NOLA, Tampa Bay, and Corn Belt DAP prices have remained down by an average of 25% year-over-year.
-In the next part of this series, we’ll turn our attention to the second-most important phosphate fertilizer, MAP.
+The average realized price for Port Tampa Bay DAP was unchanged from the previous week’s $349 per metric ton.
+Similar to nitrogen fertilizer prices, US Gulf Coast NOLA, Tampa Bay, and Corn Belt DAP prices have remained down by an average of 26% year-over-year.
+In the next part of this series, we’ll turn our attention to the second-most-important phosphate fertilizer, MAP.